TBeijen/tbnl-hugo/content/post/2023-03-02-kubernetes-community-days-2023-ams.md

 Mentioned also:

-> Lots of talking and stakeholder management leads to complex architectures...
+> Lots of talking and many stakeholders leads to complex architectures...

 ### "gRPS Proxyless Service" by Gijs Molenaar (Spotify)